Tabitha Chaŵinga: Krokom/Dvärsätts IF, 2014

+DD Sunshine

+Her club DD Sunshine was in trouble after its founder and Chawinga's mentor David Dube became ill after a stroke in 2014.
+Tabitha stepped forward becoming a sponsor eventually supporting two women's teams and a young man's team.
+She began contributing financially when the stroke happened becoming the club's sponsor in 2020.

 Kvarnsvedens IK, 2015–2017

 Chaŵinga joined Kvarnsvedens IK in Sweden's Elitettan in 2015.
 In her debut for the club, she scored a brace in a 4–0 win over Lidköpings FK.
 The club finished in first place during the regular season with a record.
 Chaŵinga was the league's top scorer with 43 goals – 14 more than the next highest scorer.
-The club's first place finish secured them promotion to the Damallsvenskan for the 2016 season.
+The club's first-place finish secured them promotion to the Damallsvenskan for the 2016 season.

 During the 2016 season, Chaŵinga was the third highest scorer in the league with 15 goals.

 In 2017, she finished as the league's top scorer with 26 goals, despite her club's relegation from the Swedish top flight at the end of the season.

 Jiangsu Suning, 2018–2021

 After successful spells in Sweden, Chaŵinga gained the interest from various top clubs abroad and eventually signed for Chinese side Jiangsu Suning, reportedly for a record-breaking transfer fee in Swedish women's football.
 On 6 May 2018, she scored the winning goal in her full-length debut away to Shanghai.

 Chaŵinga received the Player of the Year Award in her debut season playing in the Chinese Women's Super League.
 She scored 31 goals in all competitions, 17 being in the CWSL.
 She retained the award in 2019–20, scoring 12 league goals (38 in all competitions) and helping Jiangsu to a historic quadruple.